w84death/p1x-in/printing.md

 You can print it and have on your shelf or desk.
 Put it in the flower plant.
 Imagine you encounter this monument while on trip thru the forest.

+Read more about this slavic monument at [Zbruch_Idol, Wikipedia](https://en.wikipedia.org/wiki/Zbruch_Idol).

 Model by **Mau Ryc/P1X**, test prints by **kj/P1X**.

 Used software: